auth0/docs/articles/logs/concepts/logs-admins-devs.md

 - Identifying a target audience
 - Detecting patterns in user behavior that can be optimized
 - Identifying problematic actors by IP address
-- Calculating frequency and type of Anomaly Detection triggers
+- Calculating frequency and type of anomaly detection triggers

  The deeper the analysis, the more you can learn about your customers and your business.